 The Guildford Banjo Jamboree is a gathering of musicians and music lovers in the small country town of Guildford, in Central Victoria, Australia (region map here).
 It was conceived in 2004 to showcase the banjo in its many forms and related styles.
 The emphasis has been on American string band music (Bluegrass, Old-timey, Appalachian, Jugband, Hawaiian and Blues) but the programme also encompasses other styles such as Celtic, Klezmer, Jazz and contemporary music.

-A great spirit of celebration has pervaded the town during each of the past twelve Jamborees and, whether on stage or in the jam sessions, the music from an enormous array of instruments and voices has been top class.
+A great spirit of celebration has pervaded the town during each of the past thirteen Jamborees and, whether on stage or in the jam sessions, the music from an enormous array of instruments and voices has been top class.
 Of course the banjo is always King – as well it should be!